-• BBSHAPE=3: hollow-parabolic shape (see fig.10.3).
-SIGX, SIGY are the distances from the centre to the maximum of the parabolic density profile in horizontal and vertical directions.
+• BBSHAPE=3: hollow-parabolic shape (see fig.10.3, SIGX, SIGY: distance from the centre to the maximum of the parabolic density profile in horizontal, vertical directions.
+Still only circular opposite beam possible, i.e. in the calculations SIGX'=SIGY'=(SIGX+SIGY)/2 is used, if SIGX and SIGY have different values.

-Only circular opposite beam is possible, i.e. in the calculations SIGX' = SIGY' = (SIGX+SIGY)/2 is used, if SIGX and SIGY have different values.
-WIDTH denotes the full width at half maximum of the parabolic density profile in units of SIGX, or SIGX' and SIGY', respectively, if SIGX and SIGY are not equal.
-Condition: WIDTH < SQRT(2.0)